Impact attenuator: Crash cushions

 Crash cushions are constructed of multiple segments, which crumple into each other when collided with to absorb the impact.
-Their main benefit is in their reusability; these attenuators can automatically return to their original position after a crash.
+Their main benefit is in their reusability; some attenuators can automatically return to their original position after a crash, while others require minimal repairs.

 Truck mounted attenuators

-Truck mounted attenuators (TMA), similar in some ways to railcar buffers, can be deployed on vehicles that are prone to being struck from behind, such as snow plows and road construction or maintenance vehicles.
-Work zone regulations often specify a minimum buffer distance between the attenuator truck and the work area, and a minimum mass for the truck, to minimize the chances that the truck will be pushed forward by a crash into the workers or machinery.
-This is especially important in mobile work zones where the truck's parking brake may not be engaged.
-The truck may also be in movement (albeit slower than the vehicles that could crash into it).
+Truck mounted attenuators (TMA), also known as an impact protection vehicle (IPV) are deployed on vehicles that are prone to being struck from behind, such as snow plows and road maintenance vehicles, most commonly on motorways.
+The TMA may be stationary or move at a slow speed.
+Work zone regulations often specify a minimum buffer distance between the TMA and the work area, and a minimum mass for the truck, to minimize the chances that the TMA will be pushed forward by a crash into the workers or machinery.
+This is especially important in mobile work zones where the TMA's parking brake may not be engaged.

 In some countries, such as Sweden, road safety authorities operate dedicated TMA vehicles registered as emergency vehicles, able to be dispatched to blockages or emergencies.

+TMA vehicles are better suited for protecting emergency or construction workers on roadways than non-specialized vehicles, such as firetrucks.
+TMA vehicles have several benefits over firetrucks, such as lower purchase and repair cost, improved firefighting capacity (because firetrucks are available for use and won't be damaged), and enhanced safety for the occupants of the impacting vehicles.
+This is because TMA vehicles are designed to absorb the energy of the impact, while firetrucks are too rigid and can cause severe injuries or death.

 Regulation

-In the United States, impact attenuators are tested and classified according to AASHTO Manual for Assessing Safety Hardware (MASH), which superseded the Federal Highway Administration NCHRP Report 350.
+In the United States, impact attenuators are tested and classified according to AASHTO Manual for Assessing Safety Hardware (MASH), first issued in 2016 to supersede National Cooperative Highway Research Program (NCHRP) Report 350: Recommended Procedures for the Safety Performance Evaluation of Highway Features (1993).
 Classification is based on the maximum speed of a vehicle during a collision for which the attenuator is designed.
+The Federal Highway Administration reviews equipment to providing hardware eligibility letters for federal aid reimbursement.